-A cat behavior professional named Laura took the time to write a helpful guide for cat owners experiencing litter difficulties.
+A cat behavior professional named Laura took the time to write a helpful guide for cat owners experiencing litter box difficulties.

 Whether your cat won’t use it, is peeing next to it, peeing around the house, or displaying other unusual behavior regarding their “business,” this is your comprehensive guide to ensuring you have optimized their litter box set-up.
-Cats can be particular, so if you have not invested in their litter box placement and set-up correctly, you could prolong the problem.

 1. Take Your Cat to the Vet

 The first step, she says, is always to take the cat to the vet when they refuse to use their litter box, whether or not you believe it’s behavioral.
 A cat parent verified the importance of taking your cat to the vet even when you disbelieve there’s anything wrong medically.

 They reflected on when they caught their cat trying to pee on their couch.
 After yelling at the cat it abruptly stopped, but sure enough, they caught the cat in the act again the same day.
 So they reluctantly brought it to the vet, where they were informed that the cat had a urinary obstruction that would have been fatal had they ignored it.
 Better safe than sorry.

 2. Improve the Location of Your Cats Litter Box